anthony-iheonye/morph-and-split/gc_authentication_setup.md

 ## 11. Assign roles to your email

-These are need for local development access and impersonation.
+These are needed for local development access and impersonation.

 ### a.
 Allow impersonation